risk-first/website/docs/practices/Communication-And-Collaboration/Retrospectives.md

      reason: "Continuously improves processes and practices."
    - tag: Feature-Drift Risk
      reason: "Captures feedback and adjusts features to meet evolving needs."
+   - tag: Internal Model Risk
+     reason: "Looking at what went wrong before leads to improving the internal model of risk for the future."
   attendant:
    - tag: Schedule Risk
      reason: "Requires coordination and can disrupt regular workflows."